-Starting Your Career as a Medical Interpreter
+Starting Your Career as a Medical Terminology Interpreter

-Starting a career as a medical interpreter is a daunting prospect: you’re suddenly in an entirely new field.
+Starting a career as a medical terminology interpreter, is a daunting prospect: you’re suddenly in an entirely new field.
 New challenges are a natural part of this transition.
 One of the challenges you’ll likely face is that of learning medical terminology.
 Self-study is vital to interpreting: between assignments, taking time to build your knowledge base will help you immensely.
 Learning medical terminology is part of gaining confidence and skill as a new interpreter.
 When you approach a session with a clear understanding of basic medical terms, you’re free to focus on other aspects.
 The medical terminology is there; it becomes a matter of being sure that you’re interpreting accurately and with proper procedure.

 Having an understanding of medical terminology also contributes to giving the patient and provider a standardized experience.
 The interpreting industry is notoriously unregulated—but that’s changing.
 Training programs emphasizing proper interpreting procedure are becoming more and more common.
 In an interpreting session, the ideal role of the interpreter is to be a language conduit.
 Essentially, you’re a much better version of an AI translation tool: you provide crucial context for the language you’re interpreting.
 Whenever possible, an interpreter’s goal should be that they be as unobtrusive as possible.
 This allows for natural language flow and conversation: back and forth as though both parties speak the same language.
 The flow is interrupted when an interpreter must interject to make a clarification, look up a word, or admit mistakes.
 All of these are also vital to the role of the interpreter but should be as sparingly used as possible.